Tag: gain

 Granted, Leia was more shocked when she learned that she was Luke Skywalker’s sister and thus also the daughter of Darth Vader, whom she would have been raised to oppose (though I will say that the acting of both Mark Hamill and Carrie Fisher left a lot to be desired for that scene).

 There are likely many of us who would say they have not had such a revisionist event in their lives.
-If you were raised in the from childhood, coming to know Jesus Christ is not the same life-altering experience as it could have been.
+If you were raised in the church from childhood, coming to know Jesus Christ is not the same life-altering experience as it could have been.

-This is not the case with all, for some wandered away in their hearts while still showing up in the building and mouthing the words. walked out, cursing, drinking, smoking, or whatever other issue that some church person got all offended about.
+This is not the case with all, for some wandered away in their hearts while still showing up in the building and mouthing the words.
+Others walked out, cursing, drinking, smoking, or whatever other issue that some church person got all offended about.
 Some of these indeed did have that life-altering experience, which is why they came back to the family of God.

 For those, though, whose encounter with Jesus was life-trajectory-altering this glimpse of a truly messed-up family dynamic (from Star Wars) makes sense.
 While not the seemingly negative change of being identified with the galaxy’s number 2 most evil and hated person, coming to identify oneself as a child of the creator of everything is definitely a change for many.